jerseycheese/BootHillGM/Docs/TechnicalSpecification.md

 3. Players and opponents take turns performing actions
 4. Combat results are reflected in the game state and narrative
 5. Combat ends when either the player or opponent's health reaches zero
+6. Combat state is preserved during page refreshes or navigation

 ### Future Enhancements
 - Implement critical hits and misses